-Emails are listed with their Email name, Recipient source and Status, as well as the user who created them (Admin), the Template they were based on and the date they were Created and last Changed.
+Emails are listed with their Email name, Recipient source and Status, as well as the Admin (user) who created them, the Template they were based on and the date they were Created and last Changed.
 The list can be sorted by clicking the respective column title.
-By default the last 200 emails are shown (and can be searched for).
+By default, the last 200 emails are shown (and can be searched for).
 To access older emails you can change this setting in the advanced filters (see below).

 In the standard account setup, only the user who created the email campaigns can edit or delete it.
 If you wish to share editing rights among all account users, please contact Emarsys Support.

 To view only a certain type of email, you can filter the list.
-Initially only the Filter free-text search box and the Email category are visible.
-Click Show filters to use the advanced filter options.
+Initially only the Filter free-text search box and the Category are visible.
+Click More Filters to use the advanced filter options.

 - Language – Displays only emails which were created with the selected language setting.

-- Show child emails – Shows the child campaigns for on-event and recurring emails.
+- Show child campaigns – Shows the child campaigns for on-event and recurring emails.

-- Save settings – Saves the current settings for later use.
+- Remember settings – Saves the current settings for later use.

-To create a campaign from a template, go to the Campaigns menu, Email Campaigns and click Create Campaign.
+To create a campaign from a template, go to Campaigns > Email Campaigns, click Create Email, then select Block-Based Email.